 Creativity and enjoyment may be end goals here.
 But so is career advancement.
 Learning to code is a time investment, and the payoff is clear: better jobs, bigger paychecks, nicer lives.

-“Knowledge is not the commodity—the commodity is being able to take these various parents of a problem and put together in a new creative way.”
 Perhaps, some tech leaders suggest, that attitude should be brought directly into America’s schools.

 “The framework that has existed in schools is not a very sustainable framework,” Aza Steel, CEO of education software company GoGuardian, tells Quartz.
 He believes, as do many of his peers, that students should simply be taught that which helps them better contribute to society later on.

 “The types of learning that schools were set up for isn’t going to continue to prepare students for the world they’re entering.
 Knowledge is not the commodity—the commodity is being able to take these various parts of a problem and put them together in a new creative way,” Steel says.

 To an extent, the Obama administration’s proposal reflects this sentiment.
 The White House isn’t outright suggesting that it’s more important for elementary schoolers to pick up keyboards than novels—but there is a degree of practicality being emphasized here that marks an inflection point for federal education policy.